fdrmrc/DG_advection_reaction_suite/DG_upwind/README.md

 # DG Upwind [Work still in progress]

-The convergence table obtained by building a smooth manufactured solution `u(x,y)=epx(x) sin(y)` and using:
+The convergence table obtained by building a smooth manufactured solution `u(x,y)=exp(x) sin(y)` and using:
-- uniformly refined mesh at each cycle, rather than a broken gradient estimator is
+- uniformly refined mesh at each cycle, rather than a broken-gradient based estimator
 - `fe_degree = 1`
 - the r.h.s function, derived from `Function` base class has value `exp(x)*(cos(y)x - sin(y)y)`